 The inspector will test the operation of the range/oven using normal controls and report on its condition.
 Defects will be commented on separately.

 Microwave: Microwave

 The inspector will test the operation of the microwave using normal controls and report on its condition.
 Defects will be commented on separately.

-Washer/Dryer: Washer/Dryer present - partially inspected
+Washer/Dryer: W/D present, not inspected